Toloka/stubmaker/README.md

 Usage example
 -------------

-Imagine that you have a package with a following structure:
+Imagine you have a package with the following structure:

 ```
 package